hashicorp/terraform-provider-awscc/docs/resources/rds_db_instance.md

 - `source_region` (String) The ID of the region that contains the source DB instance for the read replica.
 - `storage_encrypted` (Boolean) A value that indicates whether the DB instance is encrypted.
 By default, it isn't encrypted.
  If you specify the ``KmsKeyId`` property, then you must enable encryption.
- If you specify the ``SourceDBInstanceIdentifier`` property, don't specify this property.
+ If you specify the ``SourceDBInstanceIdentifier`` or ``SourceDbiResourceId`` property, don't specify this property.
 The value is inherited from the source DB instance, and if the DB instance is encrypted, the specified ``KmsKeyId`` property is used.
+ If you specify the ``SourceDBInstanceAutomatedBackupsArn`` property, don't specify this property.
+The value is inherited from the source DB instance automated backup.
  If you specify ``DBSnapshotIdentifier`` property, don't specify this property.
 The value is inherited from the snapshot.
   *Amazon Aurora*
  Not applicable.
 The encryption for DB instances is managed by the DB cluster.